Pie-O-My suffers a gruesome fate. So does Ralphie Cifaretto. After getting rid of Ralph’s body, Tony goes to

 Housekeeper Inez shouts and bangs at the bathroom door, but Ralph is not alarmed at first – he has seen her get histrionic over petty things before.
 But Ralph grows anxious when he hears Inez shout his son’s name.
 Justin has been wounded by an arrow flung down from the heavens.
 (It was his friend that shot the arrow into the air, but God’s role—if He had a role—in directing the arrow towards Justin’s artery is a significant question of the episode.)
 The boy is rushed to the hospital where he lays in critical condition.

 This is the episode that earned Joe Pantoliano an Emmy for Best Supporting Actor.
-Just in the hospital scene alone, we can see that he fully deserved to win.
+Just in the hospital scene alone, we can see that he fully deserved to win it.
 He truly brings out the complexities of “Ralph Cifaretto.”
 Ralph is desolate and pained and hopeful and seething with anger all at once.
 He explodes at his ex-wife’s husband.
 Tony has to practically throttle Ralph against the wall—a gesture that will get echoed later in the hour—to make him calm down:

 Ralph has been a demonic character throughout the series, and Green & Burgess have a bit of fun evoking our sympathy for this devilish man – they incorporate lyrics from the Rolling Stones’ “Sympathy for the Devil” into the episode’s dialogue: